grampelberg/katacoda-scenarios/conduit-getting-started/setup-control-plane.md

 This generates a Kubernetes config, and pipes it to kubectl.
 Kubectl then applies the config to your Kubernetes cluster.

-To verify the Conduit server version, run:
+Let's wait until everything is up and running.
+An easy way to do that is:

+`watch kubectl --namespace=conduit get po -l conduit.io/control-plane-ns=conduit`{{execute}}

+Once all the pods started are ready, it is possible to also view the Conduit server's version:

 `conduit version`{{execute}}

-Normally, you'd use `conduit dashboard` to view the GUI.
+At this point you'd normally use `conduit dashboard`.
 Because this tutorial is running in Katacoda, we need to do a little extra work.
 Run:

-`/root/dashboard.sh`{{execute}}
+`./tunnel-dashboard.sh`{{execute}}

 This will start the dashboard and setup a tunnel for you to view it from.
 Cut and paste the URL that is output into your browser.

-Of course, you haven’t actually added any services to the mesh yet, so the dashboard won’t have much to display beyond the status of the service mesh itself.
+You've not added any services to the mesh yet, so the dashboard won’t have much to display beyond the status of the service mesh itself.
+Let's run something!